domapic/domapic-base/README.md

 domapic stop SERVERNAME
 ```

-In the examples above, "my-home" refers to your controller instance name.
+In the examples above, SERVERNAME should be replaced with your desired controller instance name.
 If not provided, "domapic" will be the default value.
 Any number of instances of the server with different aliases can be started at the same time.

 ## Configuration
 ___

-When the server is started, a file is created at *~/.domapic/[my-name]/config.json.* You can edit the options directly in that configuration file, and restart the server.
+When the server is started, a file is created at *~/.domapic/SERVERNAME/config.json.* You can edit the options directly in that configuration file, and restart the server.

 > Note: The server name is related to the folder in which the configuration is saved, so it can not be modified in the configuration file itself.
 If you want to change the name of your server, rename the configuration folder, and restart the server with the new name option.